hoale240803/optimizing-db/Part1.md

 | Pre-calculation (Daily Summary) | 5s             | Very Low    | ✅ Yes            | ✅ Yes      | ❌ No              |
 | Pre-calculation + MAXDOP       | 2s             | Minimal     | ✅ Yes            | ✅ Yes      | ✅ Yes             |

 📌 Conclusion
-Basic indexing improves performance but doesn't eliminate full scans.
-Partitioning reduces scanned data but still computes totals on the fly.
-Pre-calculating daily aggregates provides the biggest performance boost.
-Parallel execution (MAXDOP) further speeds up query execution.

-🚀 Best Practice for Financial Transactions Queries
-✔ Partition by TransactionDate (yearly).
-✔ Use indexes on TransactionDate & CreatedBy for filtering & grouping.
-✔ Pre-calculate daily totals in a summary table to reduce computations.
-✔ Enable parallel execution (MAXDOP) for maximum speed.

-By applying these optimizations, we reduce execution time from 37 seconds to just 2 seconds, making queries on large financial datasets extremely efficient! 🚀🔥
+By applying these optimizations, we reduced the query execution time from 37 seconds to 2 seconds.
+This case study demonstrates the effectiveness of indexing, partitioning, pre-calculation, and parallel execution in optimizing SQL Server queries for large financial datasets.